camodude009/Ozon/README.md

 1) Start InfluxDB.
 2) Run EurekaService.
-3) Run all the other services (RestAPI, Collector, BinanceDatasource, BitFinexDatasource) in any order.
+3) Run all the other services (RestAPI, Collector, application.BinanceDatasource, BitFinexDatasource) in any order.
 4) Open frontend.html to easily query the rest api.

-The port configuration in the Datasources/src/main/resources/application.yml needs to be changed before launching BinanceDatasource (port=8082) and BitFinexDatasource (port=8083) respectively.
+The port configuration in the Datasources/src/main/resources/application.yml needs to be changed before launching application.BinanceDatasource (port=8082) and BitFinexDatasource (port=8083) respectively.